aws/aws-cdk-rfcs/text/0031-integ-testing.md

 });
 ```

-When canned assertions are insufficient, `app-test` also provides a mechanism to write custom assertions.
+When canned assertions are insufficient, `apptest` also provides a mechanism to write custom assertions.
 Custom assertions are simply AWS Lambda Functions, and in the CDK, these are any construct that implements `IFunction`.

 ```ts